cgregurich/A-Star-Path-Finding-Visualizer/plan.md

 - path has been found. grid is cleared with c. click (left or right) on a cell, gets an error.
 - interuppting the algorithm by clicking (need to also check C, space, etc.)
 - path has been found. right clicking the grid clears the path, but instantly, not as an animation
+- deal with how things work when the algorithm is running (c should stop it, space pause? what about clicking??)
+- when no path is found, clicking and stuff doesn't clear the colored cells
+- disappointing mouse functionality after path is found. does drag work? right click? etc.
+- hitting space after algorithm is finished is bad because it doesn't clear the algorithm residue, so fs up the whole enchilada.

 ### **COMPLETED TODOS**
 - Make the ui on a basic level